Early Symptoms of Mesothelioma

 - Blood clotting abnormalities

 - Irregular heartbeat

+Don’t immediately panic.
 If you’re experiencing some of these symptoms and you have a history of asbestos exposure, it doesn’t mean that you definitely have mesothelioma.
 Early symptoms are occasionally confused with pneumonia or other illnesses.
 However, it’s best to seek medical testing for an early diagnosis, no matter what the problem is, especially if you’re experiencing chest pain.
 Inform your doctor that because of early exposure to asbestos, you may be at risk for mesothelioma.
 Early symptoms may vary from person to person, so it’s important to have an open and candid conversation with your doctor about your level of risk.

 Recognize the Early Signs of Mesothelioma to Increase Life Expectancy

 Mesothelioma patients often experience a short life expectancy.
 If the mesothelioma is at an advanced stage at the time of diagnosis, the average life expectancy is roughly one to two years.
 If an individual’s mesothelioma is caught at an early stage, mesothelioma treatment can be initiated that much sooner, and it may be easier to hold off the advance of the cancer.
 This is why being knowledgeable of the early symptoms of mesothelioma is so important.

 Advanced Versus Localized Mesothelioma